unioslight/campfire/team-overview.md

 <img src="./images/team.jpg" alt="Unios Campfire" width="350px" />

+_"The task of the software development team is to engineer the illusion of simplicity." - Grady Booch_

 ## What we do

 The Digital Products team designs, develops and maintains software for Unios.
 We are a small, geographically distributed team with members working out of our headquarters in Perth, Australia; and our office in Ho Chi Minh City, Vietnam.